CURRICULUM VITAE | NICOLE ANTEBI

 2023

-Included in the Border Biennial at The El Paso Museum of Art.
+Selected for the Border Biennial at The El Paso Museum of Art.
 El Paso, Texas, Curators: Claudia S. Preza M.A., EPMA Assistant Curator, alongside curatorial advisors Edgar Picazo Merino and Jazmín Ontiveros Harvey.

-Included in the Border Biennial at the Museo de Artes de Ciudad Juárez, Mexico.
+Selected for the Border Biennial at the Museo de Artes de Ciudad Juárez, Mexico.
 Curators: Claudia S. Preza M.A., EPMA Assistant Curator, alongside curatorial advisors Edgar Picazo Merino and Jazmín Ontiveros Harvey.

 Official selection of 26th annual Antimatter [Media Art], October 19 to 29, 2023 in Victoria, BC, Canada.